AbisoyeAlli/WIP-AprokoBot/README.md

 # AprokoBot
-a chatbot built with js.
+A simple chatbot built with js.
 Its an attempt to mirror small talks, its a WIP and will be built upon when I get the chance to.

 Aproko asks simple questions like